 How to Help a SAHM Experiencing Burnout

-A loved one or partner can help a SAHM who is dealing with burnout by working together to create more equitable care plans for their home, encouraging her to take a break, or being a mindful listener.
+A loved one or partner can help a SAHM dealing with burnout by working together to create more equitable care plans for their home, encouraging her to take a break, or being a mindful listener.

 A partner or loved one can support a SAHM experiencing burnout by:

-- Set up a date-night: If your partner is a stay-at-home mom, going on a date together (away from the kids!) can be fun and therapeutic for both of you.
+- Set up a date night: If your partner is a stay-at-home mom, going on a date together (away from the kids!) can be fun and therapeutic for both of you.

-- Ask how you can help: Regularly checking in with a stay-at-home-mom to see how she is doing, how you can help, and what she wants/needs is ultimately the most effective way to be helpful.
+- Ask how you can help: Regularly checking in with a stay-at-home mom to see how she is doing, how you can help, and what she wants/needs is ultimately the most effective way to be helpful.
 Rather than assuming you know what will have the most impact, let her tell you what would be the most helpful way you could get involved.

 When to Seek Professional Help

 Parental burnout becomes a problem when you start to feel hopeless.
 Seeking professional help can help you manage feelings of overwhelm and address any symptoms of depression and anxiety.
 Moms can expect to feel validated, understood, and seen in therapy.
-While therapy may include identifying solutions to problems, the most important part of therapy will be having a non-judgmental space where you can express your emotions.

 Therapy options for SAHM burnout include: